NOC-OI/sql-ecology-lesson/episodes/01-sql-basic-queries.md

 Let’s begin by using the **surveys** table.
 This table contains data on every individual captured at the site, including when and where they were captured, their species ID, sex, and weight in grams.

 We’ll start by writing an SQL query to select all columns from the surveys table.
-In Adminer, click on the **SQL command** tab to open the query editor.
-You can type your SQL statement in the query box.
-Click the **Execute** button below the query box to run the query.
-(Alternatively, you can use the keyboard shortcut **Cmd-Enter** on a Mac or **Ctrl-Enter** on a Windows machine.)
+In **SQL Developer**, right click on the `DIGIOCEAN` name on the left side bar.
+And then click in **Open SQL Worksheet**.
+You can type your SQL statement in the query box and then click on the **>** button to run the query.
+(Alternatively, you can use the keyboard shortcut **Cmd-Enter** on a Mac or **Ctrl-Enter** on a Windows/Unix machine.)
 The results will appear in the box below your query.

 To select all columns from a table, use the asterisk (`*`) wildcard, like so: